adamsilver/fdpb/06-a-search-form.md

 ## Displaying Search Results

-Displaying search results is somewhat out of scope for a book about forms, but lets run through some important details quickly now:
+Displaying search results is somewhat out of scope for a book about form design, but lets run through some important details quickly now:

 - **Maintain search text**.
 When the user arrives at the search page, what they typed should be persisted.
 This way users can make tweaks without having to retype the entire query.
 - **Display result count**.
-Tell users how many results have been returned so they can deduce what their next action is.
-For example, they might decide to filter the results — more on this in the next chapter.
+Tell users how many results have been returned.
+A simple approach would be to update the page's `<title>` text to read “Search results for [search term]” or similar.
+This way, users can decide what their next action is.
+For example, if there are many results, they may decide to filter them (more on this in the next chapter).
 - **Let users sort**.
 Depending on the thing that's being searched it's often useful to let users sort by relevance, popularity, recency.
 - **Don't employ infinite scrolling by default**.
 It's an inclusive design anti-pattern with several usability issues[^].
 This leaves “Show more” or standard pagination.
 Show more is more appropriate for sites that have a lot of user-generated content where the location of the result is not important.
 Pagination is more appropriate for ecommerce sites where users are looking for a specific item - not just browsing aimlessly for entertainment.